-- 7.4.15.1 Recreational, snowmobile and ATV trails will be protected and expanded where desirable and where such expansion is economically feasible and can occur with minimal impacts on existing land uses. - 7.4.15.2 Council may acquire lands to facilitate expansions to the existing trails network. - 7.4.15.3 Council shall consider the impact of any non-recreational development on existing trails prior to granting any Planning Act approvals. - 7.4.15.4 Prior to any trail development Species at Risk mapping shall be consulted to determine if the proposed trail will adversely impact any identified species at risk.
+- 7.4.15.1 Active transportation opportunities and assets will be promoted in Lanark Highlands.
+Active transportation, recreational, someone and ATV trails will be protected and expanded where desirable and where such expansion is economically feasible and can occur with minimal impacts on existing land uses. - 7.4.15.2 Council may acquire lands to facilitate expansions to the existing trails network. - 7.4.15.3 Council shall consider the impact of any non-recreational development on existing trails prior to granting any Planning Act approvals. - 7.4.15.4 Prior to any trail development Species at Risk mapping shall be consulted to determine if the proposed trail will adversely impact any identified species at risk.
 If the proposed trail falls within identified areas, consultation with the Ministry of Northern Development Mines, Natural Resources and Forestry Natural Resources to determine compliance with the Endangered Species Act (2007) will be required. - 7.4.15.5 Any trail development within 120 metres (396 feet) of any identified natural heritage feature will require an Environmental Impact Statement to determine no adverse impacts to the feature.